Stéphane Proulx: Career

-Stéphane won the 1987 Canadian Formula Ford 2000 Championship driving a Reynard 87SF for the Spenard-David Racing School.
-In 9 races he won 6, took 3 pole positions and finished on the podium in every race.
+Proulx won the 1987 Canadian Formula Ford 2000 Championship driving a Reynard 87SF for the Spenard-David Racing School.
+In nine races, he won six, took three pole positions and finished on the podium in every race.

-In 1989 he made the step up to Formula 3000, joining GA Motorsport bringing his Player's Ltd sponsorship with him.
+In 1989, Proulx made the step up to Formula 3000, joining GA Motorsport bringing his Player's Ltd sponsorship with him.
 He drove a Lola T89/50 Cosworth DFV but had a difficult season adjusting to the power and to the new circuits.
-He finished 5th at Le Mans and finished the season 17th in the Championship with 2 points.
+He finished fifth at Le Mans and finished the season 17th in the Championship with 2 points.

-In 1990 he stayed in Formula 3000 but switched to Pacific Racing.
+In 1990, Proulx stayed in Formula 3000 but switched to Pacific Racing.
 Pacific had lost their sponsorship from Philip Morris and so Stéphane's Player's Ltd funding was a welcome addition.
 Proulx was competitive but he failed to capitalise on it.
 A 12th at Donington was followed by accidents at Silverstone, Pau, Jerez, Monza and Enna-Pergusa.
-10th at Hockenheim in a rare finish was followed by gearbox failure at Brands Hatch.
-After two more accidents at Birmingham and Le Mans, he finished 7th at Nogaro in the final round.
+Tenth at Hockenheim in a rare finish was followed by gearbox failure at Brands Hatch.
+After two more accidents at Birmingham and Le Mans, he finished seventh at Nogaro in the final round.

-In 1991 Proulx came back to Canada and drove a Swift tuned by Mauro Lanaro in the Canadian rounds of the IMSA Molson Formula Atlantic series, being declared the Canadian Formula Atlantic Champion, after a win in the last round at Vancouver.
+In 1991, Proulx came back to Canada and drove a Swift tuned by Mauro Lanaro in the Canadian rounds of the IMSA Molson Formula Atlantic series, being declared the Canadian Formula Atlantic Champion, after a win in the last round at Vancouver.

-In 1992 he competed in five rounds of the French F3 Championship driving a Dallara F392 Alfa Romeo for Formula Project Racing.
+In 1992, Proulx competed in five rounds of the French F3 Championship driving a Dallara F392 Alfa Romeo for Formula Project Racing.